RSS

 2014

-The Russian Federation suspended the work of American stations to transmit a GPS signal on its territory
+Russia suspended the work of American stations to transmit a GPS signal on its territory

-Since June 1, 2014, Russia has been suspending the work of American GPS signal transmission stations, Deputy Prime Minister Dmitry Rogozin said in May 2014 (ITAR-TASS message).
-In the event that negotiations with the United States on the deployment of GLONASS stations in the United States are not completed, the work of GPS stations will be stopped completely, he stressed.
-Rogozin recalled that the American side has suspended the decision on the deployment of the GLONASS differential correction and monitoring system in the United States, while GPS signal transmission stations operate in ten constituent entities of the Russian Federation.
+Since June 1, 2014, Russia has been suspending the work of American stations to transmit a GPS signal, Russian Deputy Prime Minister Dmitry Rogozin said in May 2014 (ITAR-TASS message).
+If negotiations with the United States on the placement of GLONASS stations in the United States are not completed, the work of GPS stations will be finally terminated, he stressed.
+Rogozin recalled that the American side has suspended the decision on the placement of stations for the GLONASS differential correction and monitoring system in the United States, while GPS signal transmission stations are operating in ten constituent entities of the Russian Federation.

 .